 Why not?
 Well, how else does a shoe company get you to come back and spend a little more money with them every year?

-There are three things to consider when you buy a shoe, and you want it to be a repairable shoe.
+There are three things to consider when you buy a shoe, and you want it to be repairable.

 Shape is vital, if the shoe doesn’t conform to the contours of your feet, then your feet will push at and strain the upper and over time, it’s going to distort.